pressthe8/relic-rush/README.md

 ### Troubleshooting

-If you encounter WebSocket connection errors:
+If you encounter connection errors:
-1. Restart the development server (`npm run dev`)
+1. Verify Anonymous Authentication is enabled in Firebase Console
-2. Check browser console for detailed error messages
+2. Check that Firestore security rules are applied
-3. Use the built-in diagnostic tool in the app to test connections
+3. Ensure `.env` file has correct Firebase credentials
-4. Verify Supabase environment variables are correctly configured in `.env`
+4. Restart the development server (`npm run dev`)

 ## Contributing